scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 Where possible, allow users to complete tasks in any order.
 This will help them plan their time and complete sections when they are able to.

-When a transaction requires certain tasks to be completed before others, groups of tasks can ordered in a numbered list.
+When a transaction requires certain tasks to be completed before others, groups of tasks can be ordered in a numbered list.

 {% include example-frame.html title="Ordered groups of tasks" name="group-ordered" %}